 Each Hartford home is unique, every one with its own style and individual needs.
 Similarly, each of the windows in your Hartford home are different too.
 Their dimensions, shape, the way they face and more will vary and influence which window treatment fits them best.

 Sidelights are the tall, thin windows typically found on the sides of the front door in Hartford homes.
 Getting a great window treatment for sidelight windows is particularly important for a couple of reasons.
 One, they’re a focal point of your house, since most visitors’ gaze is naturally drawn to the front door when looking at a house.
 Two, people–from your postman to guests to traveling salespeople–will see them up close, which means that a fantastic window covering that much more important to make sure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
 Not only do shutters give your home elegant looks and unmatched privacy, but they’re also easily customized for long, thin sidelight windows.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 Since they’re able to be installed directly onto the frame and are incredibly resilient, shutters are a great accompaniment to French doors.
 Their timeless looks and energy-efficiency are extra perks for your French door.

 Octagon-shaped windows are some of the most appealing and visually striking windows we see in Hartford homes.
 With their special geometry, you would be remiss to mask them with a square window treatment like blinds or curtains.
-Instead, pick a window treatment that can be custom-built to the window’s unique shape so you’ll always reap the benefits of your octagonal window.
+Instead, choose a window treatment that can be custom-built to the window’s unique shape so you’ll always reap the benefits of your octagonal window.